RhodesPeter/online-console-options/README.md

 There are many options to suit your coding requirements.
 Here are some popular suggestions with pros and cons for each.

-There are 3 key points to take into consideration with these platforms:
+There are 3 key points to take into consideration when choosing a platform to use:

   1. What coding languages do they support?
   2. Do they simply help debug through syntax checking or can you run code and check the result in a console?